Sign up for our monthly newsletter with our latest offers,hot blogs and much more !

 Like in so many other industries and market sectors, technology is driving innovation, improving accuracy, and testing the bounds of what is possible.
 PriceWaterhouseCoopers notes that “medical device OEM’s (both large and small) are investing in the testing and development of digital technologies like artificial intelligence, virtual reality, and drones.”

-While the ROI is not yet viable for some of these new technological applications, companies are evaluating how they impact their business models, needs.
+While the ROI is not yet viable for some of these new technological applications, companies are evaluating how they impact the needs of their business models.

 Additionally, 3D medical printing is commanding a larger presence each year.
 According to the US International Trade Administration, in 2017, 3D medical printing technology is expected play a larger role in the development of innovative new devices, including applications for surgical planning and biomaterials.